SeeuSim/dogehalla/README.md

 2. Configure the redirect URI as `http://localhost:3000/api/auth/callback/coinbase`
 3. Copy and paste the client ID and client Secret into your `.env` file in the root directory.

+### Database Setup

+1. Using `psql` or your system PostgreSQL client, setup a database instance and configure the `DATABASE_URL` in the `.env` as per the format given.
+2. Run `npx prisma migrate dev` to migrate your database.

 ### JWT Setup

 1. Run the following command in your powershell/zsh/bash terminal: